 About silver prices...

 Silver is a precious metal traded on the world commodity market.
-The price of silver varies constantly, and is presently rising dramatically!
+The price of silver varies constantly, at times rising dramatically.
 As the cost of our raw material rises, obviously the cost of the finished product does likewise.
-Here are the currently available market quotes for spot silver.